kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

-**Trigger.** When the controller transitions the node's `Ready` condition to `Unknown` (i.e., the kubelet has stopped heartbeating beyond `nodeMonitorGracePeriod`), it sets both conditions to `status=Unknown` with reason `KubeletUnreachable`, touching only conditions whose current reason is `NodeShutdown` so that an admin-written `DrainInProgress` is never modified.
-`Unknown` rather than `False` because, per [KEP-5683], `Unknown` means Kubernetes cannot determine whether the state is active — exactly the controller's position — and the DaemonSet reader keys on `True` alone, so suppression lifts either way.
+**Trigger.** When the controller transitions the node's `Ready` condition to `Unknown` (i.e., the kubelet has stopped heartbeating beyond `nodeMonitorGracePeriod`), it sets both conditions to `status=Unknown` with reason `KubeletUnreachable`.
+It does not inspect the existing `reason` first: under the WG's alpha last-writer-wins model an administrator's condition on a node whose kubelet has vanished is superseded like any other, and `Unknown` is the honest value for it. `Unknown` rather than `False` because, per [KEP-5683], `Unknown` means Kubernetes cannot determine whether the state is active — exactly the controller's position — and the DaemonSet reader keys on `True` alone, so suppression lifts either way.
 Rationale for the trigger: at that point the writer is definitively gone; the purpose of the suppression — not fighting a kubelet that is actively rejecting Pods — no longer applies; and reverting an unreachable node to today's DaemonSet behavior is the fail-open default.
 Node object deletion requires no handling (the conditions go away with the object).

 **Known limitation of this trigger.** On architectures where the Node object intentionally outlives the kubelet — teardown flows that stop the kubelet, then